Your Staff Information

 Occupational Health

-Occupational health records are not part of the main staff record and for reasons of confidentiality they are held separately and confidentially by Sherwood Forest Hospitals NHS Foundation Trust Occupational Health.
+Occupational health records are not part of the main staff/volunteer records and for reasons of confidentiality they are held separately and confidentially by Sherwood Forest Hospitals NHS Foundation Trust Occupational Health.
 We will always ask for your consent before sharing any part of your Occupational Health record and they will not be shared or used for any other purpose without your consent.
 Occupational Health records will be retained and destroyed in line with the Records Management Code of Practice 2020 (dependent on any COSHH health surveillance required during employment).

 Our Occupational Health service is continuing to experience a significant increase in demand for our services since the onset of the COVID-19 pandemic.